 Members of the council have direct control over the Council's financial and operating policies.
-The total of members allowances paid in 2017/18 is shown in note 5.10.
+The total of members allowances paid in 2018/19 is shown in note 5.10.

-Thirty three members represent the Council on the governing bodies of voluntary and community organisations.
-Grants totalling £384k (2016/17: £392k) were made to such organisations by the council in the year.
+Thirty members represent the Council on the governing bodies of voluntary and community organisations.
+Grants totalling £361k (2017/18: £384k) were made to such organisations by the council in the year.
 Details of the interests of members in external organisations are maintained in the Register of Members' Interests.

-The following members also hold Director positions on Hertsmere Developments Ltd, the Council's wholly owned subsidiary: Cllrs HS Cohen, JM Graham, PJ Hodgson-Jones and A Sachdev.
+The following members also hold Director positions on Hertsmere Developments Ltd, the Council's wholly owned subsidiary: Cllrs HS Cohen, JM Graham (resigned 4/2/19), PJ Hodgson-Jones and A Sachdev.
 There were no material transactions with organisations that members had disclosed an interest in.

-The following members also hold positions of Director on Elstree Film Studios, the Council's 100% owned subsidiary: Cllrs M Bright, CS Clapper, CH Goldstein, PB Morris and RW Morris.
+The following members also hold positions of Director on Elstree Film Studios, the Council's 100% owned subsidiary: Cllrs M Bright, CS Clapper, CH Goldstein and PB Morris.